SunnierLee/DP-ImaGen/README.md

 <p align="center">Synthetic images from PrivImage on CIFAR-10 and CelebA32&64 with $\epsilon=10$.</p>

+## Update:

+- 07/10/2124: We reached out to the author of DPSDA and have added an explanation for why the FID scores in the DPSDA table are lower than those reported in the original paper.
+Please refer to [Paper](https://arxiv.org/abs/2311.12850).

 ## 1. Contents
 - PrivImage: Differentially Private Synthetic Image Generation using Diffusion Models with Semantic-Aware Pretraining
   - [1.
 Contents](#1-contents)